torrejonv/teranode/docs/howto/miners/docker/minersHowToInstallation.md

 - The `data` directory will contain persistent data.
 Ensure regular backups.
 - Under no circumstances should you use this `docker compose` approach for production usage.
 - Please discuss with the Teranode support team for advanced configuration options and optimizations not covered in the present document.

+## Reference - Settings

+You can find the pre-configured settings file [here](https://github.com/bitcoin-sv/teranode-public/blob/master/docker/base/settings_local.conf).
+These are the pre-configured settings in your docker compose.
+You can refer to this document in order to identify the current system behaviour and in order to override desired settings in your `settings_local.conf`.